Mercantilism

 How Mercantilism Works

-Mercantilist policies work by manipulating trade to ensure a net inflow of gold and silver.
-Governments would grant monopolies to certain companies (like the British East India Company) to control trade routes and resources.
-They would also use subsidies to encourage exports of finished goods, which have higher value than raw materials.
-Conversely, imports of finished goods were discouraged through tariffs and quotas to prevent gold from flowing out of the country.
-This system viewed trade as a zero-sum game: one nation's gain was necessarily another nation's loss.
-If England increased its wealth, it had to be at the expense of France or Spain.
-This competitive mindset fueled frequent wars and colonial expansion as European powers vied for control of resources and trade routes globally.
-The ultimate goal was self-sufficiency and economic dominance, often at the cost of consumer welfare and international cooperation.
+Mercantilist policies work by meticulously manipulating international trade flows to ensure a consistent net inflow of gold and silver into the national treasury.
+Governments would frequently grant exclusive monopolies to specific powerful companies—most famously the British East India Company or the Dutch West India Company—to control entire trade routes and global resources.
+These monopolies allowed the state to manage the prices of imported luxury goods while ensuring that the lion's share of profits remained within the nation.
+They would also use direct government subsidies to encourage the domestic production and export of finished goods, which inherently carried a higher value than raw commodities.
+Conversely, the importation of finished goods from other nations was systematically discouraged through a combination of high tariffs and strict quotas.
+This was done to prevent gold and silver from "leaking" out of the country to pay foreign competitors.
+This system viewed trade not as a cooperative venture, but as a zero-sum game: one nation's gain was necessarily another nation's loss.
+If England increased its gold reserves through trade, it was assumed that this wealth had to be taken from the potential reserves of France, Spain, or the Netherlands.
+This competitive mindset fueled the colonial race, as nations sought "mercantilist colonies" that would provide the raw materials for domestic industry while being legally prohibited from trading with any other power.

 Key Elements of Mercantilist Policy